mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the foundation of every state is the education of its youth.*
+> *the fantasy is always better than the reality.*

 </div>
 <!-- quote-end -->